esl/MongooseIM/doc/getting-started/Quick-setup.md

 }
 ```

-If you want to delete users in your host:
+If you want to delete a user from your host:
 ```bash
 mongooseimctl account removeUser --user dan@localhost {